 One of the developer’s main pain points is the length of time it takes from writing the code to it being delivered into production.
 This can sometimes be down to slow cumbersome continuous integration (CI) processes that take ages to run tests.

 Docker can help here, as a long-running test suite can be split up and run across several Docker containers.
-CI tools such as Jenkins make this easy, as you can configure it to spawn jobs on popular Docker orchestration frameworks such as Kubernetes and Amazon ECS.
+CI tools such as Jenkins make this easy, as you can configure it to spawn jobs on popular Docker orchestration frameworks such as Kubernetes.

 As an example, if your testing process included the following stages, you could run them all in parallel in Docker: